 All matches will be the best of three sets with the exception of the men’s singles final, which will be the best of five sets, and all mixed doubles matches, which will be resolved by a first-to-10 tie-break if they reach one set all.

-The Tennis tournament was played according to a knockout format, with the winners of the semi-finals in each event going head-to-head on Centre Court for the gold medals.
+The tennis tournament is played according to a knockout format, with the winners of the semi-finals in each event going head-to-head for the gold medals.